AllThingsSmitty/allthingssmitty.github.io/_posts/2025-03-31-leveraging-unknown-instead-of-any-in-typescript.md

 title: Leveraging &ldquo;unknown&rdquo; instead of &ldquo;any&rdquo;
 description: Learn why using 'unknown' instead of 'any' in TypeScript leads to safer, more maintainable code.
 Discover best practices, benefits, and examples for improved type safety and error handling in TypeScript.
 image: img/posts/sunset-home-office-min.jpg
-tags: [JavaScript, TypeScript]
+tags: [TypeScript]
 comments: true
 views:
   ga4: 0
 ---

 In TypeScript, you may have heard that the `any` type is seen as a kind of "get out of jail free" card.
-It allows any value to be assigned to a variable of type `any`, effectively disabling TypeScript's static type checking.
-While this can be convenient in certain situations, it undermines one of the primary benefits of TypeScript: its ability to catch errors during development.
+It allows any value to be assigned to a variable of type `any`, which effectively disabling TypeScript's static type checking.
+That might be convenient in certain situations, but it undermines one of the primary benefits of TypeScript: catching errors during development.
 If you use `any` liberally, you might end up with a codebase that's no safer than regular JavaScript.

 ## An "unknown" alternative

-A better alternative to `any` is the `unknown` type.
-The `unknown` type is a safer and more restrictive type.
-While `unknown` allows you to assign any value to a variable, it forces you to perform some type of checking before interacting with the value.
-Whereas `any` allows you to operate on the value without checks.
+The `unknown` type is a safer, more restrictive alternative to `any`.
+It lets you assign any value to a variable but requires type checking before use, unlike `any`, which allows operations without checks.

-For instance:
+Let's take a look:

 ```js
 let value: unknown;